Temple Mount entry restrictions

+Under the Ottoman Empire (1517–1917)

 For centuries an absolute ban on non-Muslim access to the Haram al-Sharif/Temple Mount existed.
 The situation was relatively free of tensions as Jews acquiesced in the exercise of Muslim authority over the site.
 In 1839, following the Tanzimat reforms in the Ottoman establishment and legislation, non-Muslims were permitted to enter Temple Mount, but in order to do so they had to obtain special permit from the governor.
 Jews who managed to obtain permission to visit the site at that time, such as Moses Montefiore and Baron Rothschild, had themselves carried across the site by Muslims, in order not to violate the rabbinic prohibition against Jews setting foot on the holy ground of the area.

-Under the British Mandate and Jordanian rule
+Under the British Mandate for Palestine (1920–1948)

 Article 13 of the Mandatory Charter conferred on Britain by the League of Nations explicitly denied its governing body the right to either interfere with the site or the administration of purely Muslim holy places.
 Jewish requests for access to their holy places during the period of British rule of Palestine were focused on the Western Wall, not on the Temple Mount, which was, in any case, off-limits according to the Jewish prohibition against entering the latter.
 The struggle between Muslims and Jews was concentrated on the latter's desire to secure regulated access to the wall on the mount's western side.
 As early as 1920, rabbi Avraham Yitzhak ha-Kohen Kook stated that though in other hands, the Temple Mount would eventually come into Jewish possession, a declaration which was interpreted by the mufti Amin al-Husseini as evidence of a political plot to wrest control of the Haram itself.
 In the ensuing period, the Temple Mount became something of a "state within a state" which the British authorities would not enter even when it became the centre for the Arab Revolt, until the mufti fled the site.
 The King's Order-in-Council issued by the government authorities of Mandatory Palestine in 1934 regulated the legal situation of the site by confirming the religious status quo regarding sovereignty reigning from Ottoman times.

+Under Jordan (1948–1967)

 At the conclusion of the 1948 Arab–Israeli War, the Haram al-Sharif lay behind the lines held by the Jordanian Legion, and the Jordanian government established the Jerusalem Islamic Waqf to administer the site.
 From 1948 until Israel captured the site in 1967 during the Six-Day War, Israeli Muslims were unable to enter East Jerusalem and access the Haram al-Sharif, a restriction at times imposed by the Israeli government.